NativeScript/docs-v7/docs/core-concepts/navigation.md

     }, fullscreen);
 }
 ```
->  Note: Only one Modal Page could be opened in the application (For example: opening a Modal Page from another Modal Page is not supported).
-In case we need to open second Modal, we should close the first one and then to open the second.
+>  Note: With version 4.0.0 of NativeScript, opening a Modal Page from another Modal Page is officially supported.
+The previous versions of NativeScript supported only a single Modal page.

 **login-page**
 ``` JavaScript